Blotter: Man charged in June home invasion, robbery, second suspect sought - Salisbury Post

 • A woman reported on Tuesday someone attempted to break into an outbuilding in the 1800 block of Shuping Mill Road, Rockwell.

-• Mathew Shane Elmore, 43, was charged on Tuesday with felony possession with intent to manufacture sell or deliver methamphetamine while at the Rowan County Detention Center.
+• Mathew Shane Elmore, 43, was charged on Tuesday at the Rowan County Detention Center with felony possession with intent to manufacture sell or deliver methamphetamine.

-• Nicholas Propst, 37, was charged on Tuesday with felony secretly peeping while at the Rowan County Magistrate’s Office.
+• Nicholas Propst, 37, was charged on Tuesday at the Rowan County Magistrate’s Office with felony secretly peeping.

 • Larry Wayne Putnam, 45, was charged on Tuesday with misdemeanor child abuse while in the 200 block of West Kerr Street.